DreamWorks Animation: Public corporation (2004–2016)

-The animation division was spun off into a publicly traded company under the name DreamWorks Animation SKG, Inc. (doing business as DreamWorks Animation LLC) on October 27, 2004, and traded via the New York Stock Exchange.
+The animation division was spun off into a publicly traded company under the name DreamWorks Animation SKG, Inc. on October 27, 2004, and traded via the New York Stock Exchange.
 Katzenberg headed the new division, while Spielberg and Geffen remained on board as investors and consultants.
 DWA also inherited interests in PDI/DreamWorks.
 They made an agreement with their former parent to distribute all of their films until they delivered twelve new films, or December 12, 2010, whichever came last.

 Paramount distribution (2006–2012)

-On January 31, 2006, DWA entered into a distribution agreement with Paramount Pictures, which recently acquired DWA's former parent and distribution partner, DreamWorks SKG.
+On January 31, 2006, DWA entered into a distribution agreement with Paramount Pictures, which recently acquired DWA's former parent and distribution partner, DreamWorks Pictures.
 The agreement granted Paramount the worldwide rights to distribute all animated films, including all of their previously released animated films, until the delivery of 13 new animated feature films or the expiration date of December 31, 2012, whichever came last.
 Wallace & Gromit: The Curse of the Were-Rabbit was the last film distributed by its former distribution arm and Over the Hedge was the first film distributed by Paramount on May 19, 2006.

 DWA's partnership with Aardman ended after the release of Flushed Away in November 2006, having delivered three out of five films.
-The announcement was made before the film's release, on October 3, citing "creative differences".
+The announcement was made before the film's release, on October 1, citing "creative differences".
 DWA retained the co-ownership of rights to all films co-produced with Aardman, with an exception being Wallace & Gromit: The Curse of the Were-Rabbit (2005), for which they only kept the worldwide distribution rights.

 On March 13, 2007, DreamWorks Animation announced it would release all of its films, beginning with Monsters vs. Aliens (2009), in stereoscopic 3D.
 Together with Intel, they co-developed a new 3D film-making technology, InTru3D.